Bring your plans to life with ACO Revit models

 At ACO, we are developing Revit models to help our customers with the planning, specification and installation of our products because we believe overlooking this addition to our services is detrimental to doing business with our clients.

-Our latest Revit models have been developed for the ACO Passavant range of grease separators.
-Grease separators are often installed in tight and restricted spaces, where correct planning is paramount to the operation of the system.
-With our Revit files , – you not only gather the specifications of our product lines; but you can better conceptualise the implementation of our grease separators within your project .
+Our latest Revit models have been developed for the ACO Passavant range of grease traps.
+Grease traps are often installed in tight and restricted spaces, where correct planning is paramount to the operation of the system.
+With our Revit files , – you not only gather the specifications of our product lines; but you can better conceptualise the implementation of our grease traps within your project .

-The Lipumax grease separator range offers below ground efficient grease disposal for both load class Class B and Class D applications.
+The Lipumax grease trap range offers below ground efficient grease disposal for both load class Class B and Class D applications.

-To discover case studies where the ACO Passavant grease separators were implemented, click here.
+To discover case studies where the ACO Passavant grease traps were implemented, click here.

 Contact ACO for information on other product ranges available in Revit.